yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

     -   To ensure end users will hit the App Gw, a CNAME record can be used to point to the public endpoint of the application gateway.

     -   To create the alias, it needs Public IP Address and DNS name attached to the App Gw.

+-   Implement DDoS protection services and enable the service for the Virtual network where Data and Web tier exists to protect the network against DDoS attacks.

 ### Solutions for Cloud web app deployment